If you’re new to digital banking, you need to enroll in online bill pay before paying bills within the pay and transfer tool.

 To enroll in online bill pay, go to pay & transfer, click on the bill pay enrollment tab, click enroll now and select the account you’d like to be your default funding account.

-Log in to digital banking and you’ll arrive in the dashboard.
-Click on pay bills and use the dropdown menu to quickly make a one-time payment to a recipient you’ve already set up.
+Log in to digital banking and select pay a bill/transfer money, then follow the onscreen prompts to quickly make a one-time or recurring payment to a recipient you’ve already set up.

-In the timeline, view you’ll be able to see the next scheduled payment only.
-Once that payment has processed, you can view the next recurring payment scheduled.
+In create & view, you’ll be able to see the next scheduled payment only.
+Once that payment has processed, you will see the next recurring payment scheduled.

 More than 70,000 billers are already set up in digital banking.
 You can search for your biller – if that biller’s already set up, you’ll only need to enter a few details, such as the billing account number you have with them.

 You may also pay certain companies via e-bill.
 An e-bill is an online version of a paper bill that’s sent directly into your digital banking account.
-After you add companies you pay as recipients in pay and transfer, any companies that offer e-bills will appear in the dropdown menu when you click on the manage e-bills tab and click on the add e-biller button.
+After you add a company as a recipient in pay & transfer, if the company offers e-bills it will display an option to activate e-bills.
+If you’d like to activate e-bills for that company, select the option and follow the prompts.
 Once e-bills are activated (which may take up to 60 days), you’ll be able to see the bill within digital banking, and you can set up rules to automatically pay the bill.
+Once you have begun receiving e-bills, you will no longer receive paper bills from that company.

 You can pay almost any biller using pay & transfer.
-Add a new biller by choosing the button add recipient and choose add biller.
-Enter the required information, including an address and phone number.
-When you pay a company, make sure to include the account number you have with them (for example, your utility bill account number) to help ensure accurate delivery of your payment.
+Add a new recipient by choosing pay & transfer and selecting manage recipients.
+Choose add recipient, then add a biller to pay.
+You’ll need the account number you have with them (for example, your utility bill account number).

-Please double check the biller information you enter to make sure it’s accurate.
+Please double check the recipient information you enter to make sure it’s accurate.
 Mistakes may cause payments to be misdirected, delayed or missed.
+Click continue and follow the prompts until you see the success notification.

 You can pay any company or a person using online bill pay.